[Japanese Documentation]Japanese MetRec Documentation

 Where do I get MetRec?

-MetRec is shareware.
-Amateur astronomers may copy, use, and redistribute the software free of charge.
+MetRec is freeware.
+You may copy, use, and redistribute the software free of charge.
 However, the author would like to get a short message from everybody using MetRec to know, which versions of the software are used where.

 For research purposes, you may obtain the documented C source code of MetRec at request from the author.

 MetRec can be downloaded from this site or from IMO's ftp server.
-You have to choice to download the individual program files of the ZIP archive install.zip (11.9 MB) which includes the full software package in compressed format.
+You have to choice to download the individual program files for DOS, Win XP, and Win7 or ZIP archives MetRec53Dos.zip (16.1 MB) / MetRec53WinXP.zip (8.2 MB) / MetRec53Win7.zip (192 MB) which include the full software package in compressed format.
 The history file informs you about the latest software changes.

 Copyright and contact address